frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ### list local clusters

-Later in this analysis, we will need to search for cluster co-occurences on a per-sample basis.
+Later in this analysis, we will need to search for cluster co-occurrences on a per-sample basis.
 For each sample, we quickly generate clusters and a list of cluster seeds with `swarm` and store the results.
 Here we use `swarm` for the first time, I will give more details when `swarm` will be used to process the whole dataset (pooled